Democrats’ messaging shifts as they pass Biden relief bill: From economic crisis rescue to poverty relief

 “We have come together as a party in the Congress to do something monumental but something that also clearly reflects our values as a party: A commitment to using government to improve the lives of as many people as possible,” Yarmuth said.
 “I think probably all of us who have been around for the last 10 years or so have maybe given up hope we could do anything consequential again in Congress, but we’ve proved we can.”

-Even as Republicans united against the legislation and warned against overreach that would send Democrats back into the minority in the next midterms elections, Democrats predicted that their success on passing Biden’s relief bill would pave the way for more victories to come.
+Even as Republicans united against the legislation and warned against overreach that would send Democrats back into the minority in the next midterms elections, Democrats predicted their success on passing Biden’s relief bill would pave the way for more victories to come.

 The legislation is expected to drive down the nation’s poverty rate from 12.3 percent to 8.3 percent, which means it will pull approximately 12 million people out of poverty, according to research led by Columbia University’s Zachary J. Parolin.